AriFordsham/GHCWiki/building/files.md

 ## `utils/`, `libffi/`

 The `utils` directory contains support utilities that GHC uses.
 Some of these are themselves separate repositories that `darcs-all` pulls; others are part of the main GHC repository.
-Typically these utilities are built once and for all when your build tree is initialised.
+These utils may be built with the bootstrapping compiler, for use during the build, or with the stage1 compiler, for installing.
+Some of them are built with both; we can't install the utils built with the bootstrapping compiler as they may use different versions of C libraries.

 *Why isn't libffi in utils/?*

-## `compiler/`, `rts/`, `docs/`, `includes/`
+## `compiler/`, `ghc/`, `rts/`, `docs/`, `includes/`

 These directories contain the main GHC compiler, runtime system, and documentation.